 The Prosecuting Attorney has statutory obligations to represent the People of the State of Michigan in all statute criminal cases.
 Specialized attorneys handle the appellate function of the Prosecutor's Office.
-Their primary responsibilities involve appeals from criminal cases and parental rights termination cases and legal research assignments.
+Their primary responsibilities involve legal research assignments, responding to requests for public records, processing extradition paperwork, and handling appeals from criminal convictions, orders terminating parental rights, and actions taken by the Secretary of State restricting or revoking driving privileges.